Abdalaziz-Badawi/Abdalaziz-Badawi/README.md

 Project Management:
 - Agile Project Management (Project management methodology)

-- ⚡ Other Interests: I like writing stories, Sketching, Listening to Music, Gaming, and Exercising ~
+- ⚡ Other Interests: I like writing stories, Sketching, Listening to Music, Gaming, and Long walk to clear the mind ~